HayuHassen/InstaFind/README.md

-Before running InstaFind.py in Python compatible IDE you must pip install these individual Python modules with the following commands in this order (if pip is not recognized as a command type you must add the file holding your python scripts to your windows environment paths):
+Before running InstaFind.py in Python compatible IDE with python version 11 (if you chose another version you must find the dlib WHL file for your particular python interperter yourself), you must pip install these individual Python modules with the following commands in this order (if pip is not recognized as a command type you must add the file holding your python scripts to your windows environment paths):
 -------
 pip install opencv-python
 pip install cmake